What is closing in sales?

 What separates a hard close from a soft close in sales?

 A hard close asks directly for commitment.
 A soft close gauges interest without immediate pressure.
-Use soft closes early, hard closes when readiness is clear.
+Use soft closes early in the process to test readiness and build toward commitment.
+Use hard closes when buying signals are clear and objections are resolved.
+Most deals require a progression from soft to hard closes across multiple conversations.